Ambien Side Effects & Health Dangers

 - Impaired vision

 Users are instructed to get at least seven or eight hours of sleep after taking Ambien.
-Reactions and thinking can be still impaired after a night with Ambien for up to four hours, even after the user has woken up completely.
+Reactions and alertness can be still impaired for up to four hours after a night’s sleep with Ambien, even after the user has woken up completely.

-Ambien can be habit-forming and is not often prescribed or recommended for use over a period longer than four or five months.
+Ambien can become habit-forming and is not often prescribed or recommended for use over a period longer than four or five months.

-Ambien also affects the user’s cognitive and the emotional state.
+Ambien may also affect a user’s cognitive and the emotional state.
 Many people experience:

 - Loss of pleasure